lzim/teampsd/mtl_facilitate_workgroup/checklists/post_meeting_checklist.md

 3. Create issue cards at [mtl.how/issues](https:/mtl.how/issues) to alert co-facilitators of issues they may encounter and to signal support groups of issues to resolve.

-4. Add team details on what was covered during the session following the team_tracker checklist on each team card at [mtl.how/team_tracker](https://mtl.how/team_tracker).
+4. Add team details on what was covered during the session in your co-facilitator chat in teams.

 5. Team Emails: 1) Done, 2) Do, 3) Decided